noahehall/theBookOfNoah/0current/aws/0microservices.md

   - 15 min max execution time
   - 3k mb max ram
   - types of event/messages that can trigger lambda execution
+  - each lambda fn must be fronted by an API Gateway

+- test events: create events that invoke the lambda fn, sending in JSON to the lambda fn handler
+  - first you create the event, then you click test again

 ### lambda considerations